DataAnalyticsinStudentHands/SyntheticDataSet/Potential Expansions/create possible Houston on UH Cluster with citymodels/README.md

-# SyntheticDataSet
+# Possible Houston
-A synthetic dataset to simulate Houston
+Code to simulate Houston using the citymodels package.